What to Do When Someone Dies in Oklahoma

 Where to Order

 Death certificates in Oklahoma are issued by the Oklahoma State Department of Health, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Oklahoma State Department of Health, Vital RecordsFiling Deadline

 In Oklahoma, a death must be registered within 3 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in Oklahoma